Biodynamics and the Mystery: Agriculture as Initiation

 This inner birth is the real threshold we now approach.
 No outer sign, no seasonal chart, no preparation formula can substitute for it.

 In the previous articles, we charted practical methods, planetary gestures, and preparations.
 But here, we let go of the tools—not because they are irrelevant, but because they must now become inner.
-We are not done with action, but our action now flows from devotion, from freedom, from living contact with the spiritual world.
+We are not done with action, but our action now flows from devotion, from freedom, from living contact with the earth and the spiritual world.

 This is no longer a farming manual.
 It is a gesture of reverence.
 We offer no formulas here because the next gesture must come from your own soul.
 The seeds of practice have been sown.
 Now the work is prayer, contemplation, and creative service.